stevemolitor/monet/README.md

 #### Custom Diff Tool

-You can customize how Monet displays diffs by providing your own pair diff tool functions.
-Set `monet-diff-tool` to a function of that takes the following arguments: `old-file-path new-file-path new-file-contents on-accept on-quit`, and set `monet-cleanup-diff-tool` to a function that takes a single context object.
+You can customize how Monet displays diffs by providing your own diff tool functions.
+Set `monet-diff-tool` to a function that takes the following arguments: `old-file-path new-file-path new-file-contents on-accept on-quit`, and set `monet-diff-cleanup-tool` to a function that takes a single context object.

 Your diff tool function should display the diff to the user and return a context object that will be passed to the diff cleanup tool later.
-Your diff tool should call `on-accept` with no arguments when the user accept the changes, and `on-quit` when the user rejects the changes.
-Do not close your diff tool buffers on accept or reject; the diff close tool will do that.
+The `on-accept` callback now takes a single argument - the final content to be sent to Claude.
+For read-only diff tools (like the simple diff tool), pass the original `new-file-contents`.
+For editable diff tools (like the ediff tool), pass the user's edited content.
+Your diff tool should call `on-quit` when the user rejects the changes.
+Do not close your diff tool buffers on accept or reject; the diff cleanup tool will do that.

+The ediff tool demonstrates this pattern - it allows users to manually edit the proposed changes before accepting them.
+When the user accepts the diff, the ediff tool extracts the edited content from the buffer using `buffer-substring-no-properties` and passes it to Claude, allowing for manual refinements to Claude's suggestions.

-After calling your diff in response to a Claude request to display the diff tool, Monet monet will store the context object returned from your diff tool function in the Monet session.
-When the user accepts or reject and your tool calls the `on-accept` or `on-reject` callbacks, Monet send the appropriate message to Claude.
+After calling your diff in response to a Claude request to display the diff tool, Monet will store the context object returned from your diff tool function in the Monet session.
+When the user accepts or rejects and your tool calls the `on-accept` or `on-quit` callbacks, Monet sends the appropriate message to Claude.
 Claude will start accepting or rejecting the changes, and then send a message to Monet to close the diff tabs.
 Monet will then call your diff cleanup tool with the context object that was returned from your diff tool.
 Your diff cleanup tool should then kill diff